 The flat portion used for charging can get discolored over time as heat from charging causes the plastic to discolor.
 However, the Pencil itself seems durable and doesn't seem to break easily without some undue force.

 Apple Pencil gained some new tricks in iPadOS 14.
-Users can now use the Pencil to write text into any text entry block on iPadOS.
+You can now use the Pencil to write text into any text-entry block on iPadOS.

 Data detection for text has been added as well.
-Now if you write down a phone number or address, it will be selectable to make a call or search.
+Now, if you write down a phone number or address, it will be selectable to make a call or search.

-Tap to select gestures are also available just like in typed text.
-Tap to select a word, twice to select a line, and you can copy written text as typed text for pasting into other documents.
+Tap-to-select gestures are also available with the Apple Pencil, working as they do in typed text.
+Tap once to select a word, twice to select a line, and users can copy written text as typed text for pasting into other documents.

 First-generation Apple Pencil

-It has all the same tilt and pressure sensing, but a higher latency.
-If you use the Pencil on a ProMotion Display you'll see less lag overall because of the increased sampling rate, increasing from 120Hz to 240Hz while the Pencil is present.
+It has all the same tilt and pressure sensing as the second-generation model but with higher latency.
+If you use the Pencil on a ProMotion Display, you'll see less lag overall because of the increased sampling rate, increasing from 120Hz to 240Hz while the Pencil is present.

 However, the first-generation Pencil still shows much more lag than the Pencil 2's own 9ms latency.